Employee & Individuals Q&A

 What is the maximum contribution allowable in a single year?

 *Contribution limits may vary depending on whether you are covered by your HDHP plan for the entire calendar year or not, or whether your HDHP is changed any time during the year between individual and family coverage or vice versa.
+The catch-up amount is a per-person contribution, but can be made only to that person's HSA.
 Consult your HSA provider or tax advisor for more information.
 Contributions can be made up to April 15 of the following year.

 Who can make contributions to an HSA?